How to find and replace a text with chart in Word document?

 TextBodyPart bodyPart = new TextBodyPart(document);

-//Create a chart in paragraph.
+// Create a chart in a paragraph.

-WParagraph paragraph= CreateBarChart(document);
+WParagraph paragraph = CreateBarChart(document);

-//Add the paragraph to textbody part.
+// Add the paragraph to the text body part.

 bodyPart.BodyItems.Add(paragraph);

-//Replace the placeholder text with a new chart.
+// Replace the placeholder text with a new chart.

 document.Replace("[Purchase details]", bodyPart, true, true, true);

-//Create file stream.
+// Create file stream.

 using (FileStream outputFileStream = new FileStream("Data/Result.docx", FileMode.Create, FileAccess.ReadWrite))